 - 172. The OGA has updated the OGA Strategy in Annex 2 to reflect respondents' feedback.
 For ease a version of the OGA Strategy with the revisions tracked can be found in Annex 3. - 173.
-The OGA Strategy which reflects the feedback gathered during the consultation has now been laid in Parliament and subject to the parliamentary process will come into force.
+The OGA Strategy which reflects the feedback gathered during the consultation has been submitted for laying in Parliament and subject to the parliamentary process will come into force.